stokito/TextFileReader/README.md

 # TextFile reader and scanner

 Migrate from Pascal's TextFile to Streams.
 The main purpose of is to simplify migration from Delphi to C# and Java.
-Also the parser can be used as is in Java and C#.
+The parser can be used as is in Java and C#.

 ## Parsing text files in Pascal and Delphi

 In Pascal and Delphi it is very widely used the [TextFile](https://wiki.freepascal.org/File_Handling_In_Pascal) to read human readable text files.

-For example you have a simple text file with rows and columns with numbers:
+For example, you have a simple text file with rows and columns with numbers:

        1.000 0.100
        2.000 0.200

-And here is some Delphi code to count a sum of all the numbers:
+here is some Delphi code to count a sum of all the numbers:

 ```pascal
 function calcSumInTextFile(inputFilePath: string): double;